 - Tag Influencers and Key Employees Liberally

 Publishing content is one thing.
 Making sure it reaches the right people is quite another.
 When appropriate, tag industry influencers and key employees in your posts, drawing them into the conversation and alerting them that you have something valuable to say.
+But you have to make sure that your profile is appealing to them.
+One idea of boosting your image would be to buy LinkedIn connections as the more you have, the more affluent and appealing you can appear to be.
+However, do not go too overboard with this strategy.
+Gaining 1000 connections overnight can appear suspicious to the influencers and key employees you are trying to connect with.

 - Deploy Visual Content Wherever Possible